Our latest long-term PGM market view to 2040

-Released Bi-annually, our highly-detailed 10-year view provides current, and long-term trends and influences acting on the global PGM markets.
+Released annually in H1, our highly detailed market view provides current and long-term trends and influences acting on the global PGM markets.

 SFA's new ground-breaking forward-looking report analyses the influences, market risks and trends on the PGM markets out to 2050.

-Stay up-to-date with quarterly 5-year view forecast on ruthenium's technological developments and underlying evolution of supply, demand and end-use applications.
+Stay up-to-date with a quarterly 5-year forecast on ruthenium's technological developments and underlying evolution of supply, demand and end-use applications.